 While most major cruise lines offer stops in Cozumel, only some offer Punta Sur as a shore excursion.
 However, don’t let this deter you from visiting the park!
 We had a fantastic time being on our own.
 In fact, our drive back to port was one of my favorite parts of the day, where we were treated to spectacular views of towering, rocky cliffs overlooking beautiful royal blue waters.

-Savannah D. is a writer and digital marketer based out of Orlando.
+Savannah D. is a writer based out of Orlando.
 Originally from Pennsylvania, Savannah moved to Florida in 2009 for its beautiful scenery, great weather, and to work for the Mouse.
-Now, Savannah spends her time writing, marketing for local businesses, working at Walt Disney World, and exploring everything Florida has to offer with her husband.
+Now, Savannah spends her time writing, working at Walt Disney World, and exploring everything Florida has to offer with her husband.
 Connect with her on LinkedIn.